Enjoy Travel to Japan!

 Q: How long does it take to tour Nagoya Castle?

-Q: Can you enter the main keep?
+Q: Can I enter the main keep?

 Discover More